BEHAVIORAL COACHING TOOLKIT

 Understanding your clients’ decision-making

-Decision-making isn’t as intuitive in investing as it maybe in other facets of life.
+Decision-making isn’t as intuitive in investing as it may be in other facets of life.
 Making this resonate with clients can be a challenge—use the following resources to help them adopt the right mindset.
 Start with Principles of behavioral coaching to assess where you and your client are in the coaching journey.
 Finish with a deep dive into investor decision-making with our whitepaper, Right mindset, wrong market: Understanding investor decision-making and coaching for success.

 DOWNLOAD